-- Defines the suction and discharge conditions (P, T, Flowrate) and gas composition.
+- Defines the suction and discharge conditions (Pressure, Temperature, Flowrate) and gas composition.

 - The main input to the compressor vendor.